WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :align: center
     :alt: robot_tool_overview

-Note that the pybullet_industrial package is meant to be used in conjucntion with pybullet.
+Note that the pybullet_industrial package is meant to be used in conjunction with pybullet.
 Its objects are designed to be used within pybullet's simulation loop, and the package is not meant to be used as a standalone simulation package.
-A example of how to use the package can be found in the `examples`_ folder and is repeated below:
+An example of how to use the package can be found in the `examples`_ folder and is repeated below:

 .. literalinclude:: ../../examples/orientation_ctr.py
    :language: python